How to Get a Refund That Was Sent to a Canceled Credit Card

 4. Be Patient

-A standard refund usually takes a week or so, but getting a refund from a canceled credit card can take longer, depending on merchant policy, credit card company policy, and even the returned item or service.
+A standard refund usually takes a week, but getting a refund from a canceled credit card can take longer, depending on merchant policy, credit card company policy, and even the returned item or service.

 Generally, expect a refund between seven and 14 business days after your request.
 If 30 business days elapse with no refund, it’s time to follow up with the merchant.